The Old Bell, Malmesbury

-The hotel and Malmesbury Castle
+Malmesbury Castle

-The Old Bell was not the original name of the hotel: until 1798 it was known as The Castle Inn.
+The Old Bell was not the original name of the hotel – until 1798 it was known as The Castle Inn.
 It was thought, almost certainly correctly, to be built on the site of Malmesbury Castle.
-In the 1120s Bishop Roger of Salisbury was given control over Malmesbury - both the monastery and the town – and built a castle right next to the Abbey, much to the annoyance of the monks.
-Roger was a very powerful man because he was the chief minister of King Henry I.
+In the 1120s Bishop Roger of Salisbury was given control over Malmesbury – both the monastery and the town – and built a castle next to the Abbey, much to the annoyance of the monks.
+Roger was a powerful man because he was the chief minister of King Henry I.

 The castle had a relatively short life but witnessed some dramatic events.
 It was of strategic importance during the so-called Anarchy (1139–1153), a civil war between King Stephen and his cousin, the Empress Matilda.
 The castle was important to Stephen because it gave him a base in a part of England that was largely sympathetic to Matilda.
 In 1139 King Stephen came in person to Malmesbury in order to besiege and retake the castle which had been seized by Flemish freelance mercenaries.
 In 1144 forces loyal to the Empress Matilda besieged the castle and again Stephen brought an army to help his garrison.
 He successfully ended the siege and retained control of the castle.
 In January 1153 the son of the Empress Matilda, Henry Plantagenet, invaded England intending to seize the crown.
 His first act was to march to Malmesbury and besiege the castle.
 During the siege his men carried out a massacre of townsfolk and monks in the Abbey church.
 Stephen responded by bringing an army to Malmesbury to support the castle garrison.
 After some inconclusive skirmishing Stephen retreated and Henry proceeded to take control of the castle.
 The events at Malmesbury were a turning point in the struggle for the crown of England.
 Following Henry's success many barons changed sides and a few months later Stephen admitted defeat and recognised Henry as his heir.
 In 1154 Henry Plantagenet was crowned as King Henry II.

 The monks always resented the presence of a castle which was, according to the historian William of Malmesbury, "just a stone's throw" from the Abbey church.
 In 1216 King John, the son of Henry II, was desperate for money because he was fighting a war against both baronial opponents and an invading French army.
 He had been a frequent visitor to the castle but he agreed to sell the site to Abbot Walter Loring who immediately demolished the castle.